Table of Contents

 You can see clearly how much stress and dysfunction has built up on this patient’s upper cervical spine, including what is called a “counter-torque” tension pattern where C1 (atlas) is misaligned in one direction and C2/C3 (axis) in the opposite direction.
 That subluxation pattern is the one associated with the most amount of neurological tension, dysfunction, and dysautonomia.

 To learn more about these incredible INSiGHT Scans that help determine if subluxation is at play for your child, check out this article here.

-And then, most importantly, to find your local PX Doc and get your consultation and exam scheduled right away, head over to our Provider Directory and simply plug in your zip code or city and state.
+And then, most importantly, to find your local PX Doc and get your consultation and exam scheduled right away, head over to our directory and simply plug in your zip code or city and state.
 Our doctors are absolute experts in this condition and can provide you with the Hope, Answers, and Help you’ve been searching for!

 Waddington EL, Snider KT, Lockwood MD, Pazdernik VK.
 Incidence of Somatic Dysfunction in Healthy Newborns.
 J Am Osteopath Assoc.
 2015 Nov;115(11):654-65. doi: 10.7556/jaoa.2015.136.
 PMID: 26501758.

 Amitai Y, Shental H, Atkins-Manelis L, Koren G, Zamir CS.
 Pre-conceptional folic acid supplementation: A possible cause for the increasing rates of ankyloglossia.
 Med Hypotheses.
 2020 Jan;134:109508. doi: 10.1016/j.mehy.2019.109508.
 Epub 2019 Nov 18.
 PMID: 31835174.